Sofia Kenin: Playing style

 Kenin has an aggressive style of play that is built around incorporating a variety of shots into her game rather than just power.
 She plays primarily from the baseline and can hit winners with both her forehand and backhand.
 She excels at disguising whether her backhand is going cross-court or down the line.
 Two of Kenin's best shots are her backhand down the line and her inside-in forehand.
 Kenin can strategically add slice to her backhand, which she may use to hit well-disguised drop shot winners.
 On occasion, she can also hit slice forehands, a rare shot in modern tennis.
 On the defensive side, Kenin is capable of hitting her forehand even as high as shoulder height.
 Petra Kvitová noticed Kenin's aggressive and determined style of play in early 2018, a trait that Kenin's father said that she had developed in 2017, her first full year on the professional tour.
 She had previously been described by Maria Sharapova as more of a "grinder," that is, a counter-puncher who has good movement and gets a lot of balls back in play without trying to end points.

 One of the keys to Kenin's style of play is consistency, in particular with redirecting shots.
 Her childhood coach Rick Macci has praised her determination.
 He has called her "the mosquito," saying, "She’s just there the whole time, bothering you.
 She’s had this innate mental strength since she was a little kid.
 It was already baked in there."
 Macci also stated: "Her timing of the ball is better than anybody I ever taught.
 You’ll notice she’s not out of balance that much, and she can take the ball right off the bounce like a wizard.
 Everyone can hit deep, but the angles she gets, even while taking the ball early, are so acute that she gets you off the court, and then she goes for the jugular."
 Kenin has an unusual service motion in that she looks downward initially during her ball toss.

 Endorsements

 Between 2018 and 2022, Kenin was endorsed by Fila for her clothing and shoes, having previously been sponsored by Nike.
 Since 2022, Kenin has been sponsored by the American athletics company Free People Movement.
 Kenin's racket sponsor is Babolat, and she uses the Pure Drive model.
 In January 2021, Kenin signed an endorsement deal with American consumer electronics and telecommunications company Motorola.

-Personal life

-Kenin has a younger sister.
-Her childhood tennis idols were Serena Williams and Maria Sharapova.
-Kenin particularly has praised Sharapova's fierce competitiveness.
+In May 2021 Kenin was announced as a brand ambassador for the fitness kinesio-therapeutic tape brand KT Tape.